eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Bitmask
 ^^^^^^^

-Bitmasks are the complex way to work with bitsets because they opens the option to add members and access to each boolean value with the name of the member.
+Bitmasks are the complex way to work with bitsets because they open the option to add members and access to each boolean value with the name of the member.
 DynamicData has the special methods `GetBitmaskValue` and `SetBitmaskValue` using the name of the member, but they can be used like bitsets too.